Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/Scrollbars & tooltips dark theme/Readme.md

 <h4>Short version:</h4>
 <ul>
-  <li>Copy the contents of the "Root" folder found in this repository to Firefox root folder.</li>
+  <li>Copy the contents of the "Root" folder found in this repository to <a href="https://github.com/Izheil/Firefox-57-full-dark-theme-with-scrollbars/blob/master/Scrollbars%20&%20tooltips%20dark%20theme/Readme.md#the-root-folder">Firefox root folder</a>.</li>
   <li>Copy the contents of the "Profile" folder found in this repository to the <a href="https://github.com/Izheil/Firefox-57-full-dark-theme-with-scrollbars#the-chrome-folder">the chrome folder</a> inside your profile folder.</li>
   <li>Open the <code>about:profiles</code> URL with firefox, and open the local profile folder there.</li>
   <li>Open the "startupcache" folder and delete everything there.</li>